 Now, while you can provide the ketones your brain needs by eating a very high fat, low carbohydrate ketogenic diet, it’s not necessary.

-The medium chain fatty acids (MCFA) in coconut oil can provide these ketones directly to help fuel brain cell mitochondria.[vi]
+The medium chain fatty acids (MCFA) in coconut oil can provide these ketones directly to help create fuel in brain cell mitochondria.[vi]

 - Coconut oil may help brain disorders.
 Coconut oil and its components have been shown to help treat a number of neurological diseases.